How you can help

 Does your employer match charitable contributions?
 Remember to request a match and increase your gift to the Survey.
 You can request a match whether you give online or mail in a check.

-Major gifts can provide support for vital needs such as acquisition of land to buffer native habitats; long-term faculty and student support; research equipment and travel funding; and development of KU Field Station facilities for research and teaching.
+Major gifts can provide for vital needs such as named, endowed funds to support research, teaching and outreach.
 If you are interested in discussing a major gift or creating an endowed fund for the Kansas Biological Survey, please contact:

 Outreach Coordinator, KU Field Station

 Senior Development Director, College of Liberal Arts and Sciences